Lukeino/Lukeino/README.md

 # Luca00IT

-Hello and welcome to my GitHUB!
+Hello and welcome to my GitHub!

 My name is **Luca** and I am currently a **Computer Science and Software Engineering student**.